GNU GLOBAL is a source code tag system that works the same way

 $ gtags

-Gtags traverse subdirectories and makes four databases at the root of
+Gtags traverse subdirectories and makes four databases at the root of the source tree.

 $ ls G*